kympanic/kympanic/README.md

 - 🤔 I’m looking for help with Express
 - 📫 How to reach me: ...[LinkedIn](https://www.linkedin.com/in/daniel-yoo-b385a6182/) and [Wellfound](https://angel.co/u/daniel-k-yoo)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-My first encounter with web design was the social media Xanga
+My first encounter with web design was the social media site Xanga